tensorwerk/hangar-py/docs/Hangar-Tutorial-001.rst

 Interaction
 ===========

-When a dataset is initialized, a dataset accessor object will be returned, however, depending on your use case, this may or may not be the most convenient way to access a dataset.
+When a cellstore is initialized, a cellstore accessor object will be returned, however, depending on your use case, this may or may not be the most convenient way to access a cellstore.

 In general, we have implemented a full ``dict`` mapping interface on top of all object.
-To access the ``'mnist_training_images'`` dataset you can just use a dict style access like the following (note: if operating in ipython/jupyter, the dataset keys will autocomplete for you).
+To access the ``'mnist_training_images'`` cellstore you can just use a dict style access like the following (note: if operating in ipython/jupyter, the cellstore keys will autocomplete for you).

 .. code:: python

-   >>> co.datasets['mnist_training_images']
+   >>> co.cellstores['mnist_training_images']
-   Hangar DatasetDataWriter
+   Hangar CellstoreDataWriter
-       Dataset Name     : mnist_training_images
+       Cellstore Name     : mnist_training_images
        Schema Hash      : RM4DefFsjRs=
        Variable Shape   : False
        (max) Shape      : (784,)